California to fine developer for building pricey beach hotel

 Efforts to make sure lower-income people can visit beaches and also afford to spend the night are central to the commission’s mission, said Sean Hecht, a law professor at the University of California, Los Angeles.

 “We don’t want beaches to become only a place for the wealthy.
-We have many residents who don’t live within driving distance to the coast and they should be able to enjoy it and spend some time,” said Hecht.
+We have many residents who don’t live within driving distance to the coast and they should be able to enjoy it and spend some time,” Hecht said.

 Sunshine Enterprises lost in court after suing when commissioners denied an after-the-fact permit for the new Shore Hotel.
 An appeals court this year upheld the commission’s denial.